 There are many reasons why you might want to learn about Oktoberfest.
 Perhaps you’re planning a trip to Germany and want to be able to fully appreciate the experience.
 Or maybe you’re just curious about this popular event.
 No matter your reasons, we’ve got you covered with everything you need to know about Oktoberfest.

 There are a few common challenges people have when it comes to celebrating Oktoberfest.
 First of all, some people don’t know how to properly celebrate the event.
-If you’re not familiar with the traditions, it can be difficult to know what to do.
+If you’re not familiar with the traditions, it can be pretty hard to know what to do.

 - What is Oktoberfest?